cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

     >>>1

 Arrays (and, later, matrices) are zero-indexed.
-This makes it convenient when, for example, when using Python's range() function to iterate through an array:
+This makes it convenient when, for example, using Python's range() function to iterate through an array:

     for i in range(3):
         print(a[i])